Is Pet Insurance Worth It?

 Premiums can be low.
 If your pet is young or healthy, or you choose a lower tier, you can get coverage for less than the cost of a meal out each month.
 It’s not a huge price to pay for the security of knowing your pet can get the help it needs.

 Deductibles are reasonable.
 Compared to the cost of one late-night animal ER visit, most plans’ deductibles are affordable.
-If, heaven forbid, your pet is seriously injured or ill, you could wind up paying at least the cost of the deductible anyway — but with insurance, you can get your pet the extra care you may not have been able to afford on your own.
+If, heaven forbid, your pet is seriously injured or ill, you could wind up paying at least the cost of the deductible anyway — but with insurance, you can get your pet the extra care and piece of mind towards vet bills that you may not have been able to afford on your own.

 You get to choose your vet.
 There are no “out of network” provider headaches when it comes to pet insurance.
 As long as your vet is licensed, eligible expenses should be covered and there’s no need to worry if your vet “accepts” your plan.
 Since you pay for the cost out of pocket and then submit a claim to the company for reimbursement, all you need from your vet is a copy of their invoice and for them to fill out a section of the claim form.